jnoto424/jnoto424.github.io/technical-articles.md

 ## Functionality

 - Keyword search across articles using an inverted index
-- Autocomplete suggestions using a Trie application
+- Autocomplete suggestions using a Trie implementation
 - Trending topic analysis for the top 10 words used in a given month
 - Topic popularity trends across a specified date range
 - Article browsing by date range, sorted chronologically